Stegotetrabelodon: Description

-An estimate based on the size of limb bones collected from Sahabi suggests that S. syrticus may have reached 4 m in shoulder height and 11–12 tonnes in weight, with a similar estimate of 3.7 m and 10–11 tonnes made for S. emiratus.
+An estimate based on the size of limb bones collected from Sahabi suggests S. syrticus may have reached 4 m in shoulder height and 11–12 tonnes in weight, with a similar estimate of 3.7 m and 10–11 tonnes made for S. emiratus.
 In comparison to later elephantids, Stegotetrabelodon has several primitive features, including the retention of permanent premolar teeth, an elongated mandibular symphysis and large lower tusks, shared with its gomphothere ancestors.
 The lower tusks are the longest known among proboscideans, reaching a length of 2.2 m in S. syrticus, though they weighed only around 12.5 kg, with the upper tusks also being large, reaching a length of 2.8 m and weight exceeding 40 kg in S. syrticus.

 Ecology

 In December 2006, a small contingent of Emirates Natural History Group members found several sets of proboscidean footprints thought to have probably been produced by Stegotetrabelodon preserved in a large calcareous exposure between the sand dunes of "Mleisa 1" in the Western Region of the Emirate of Abu Dhabi, the United Arab Emirates.
 The longest of these tracks extend for 290 m and 170 m.
 These tracks suggest that like modern elephants, Stegotetrabelodon lived in herds.